 UX designers, use various research methods to get to know their users and understand their needs about the product while they design.
-Users interviews are one of many UX research methods at their disposal.
+User interviews are one of many UX research methods at their disposal.

 What are user interviews?